nmfisher/thermion/README.md

 It's important to note that there *will* be a delay between adding a `FilamentWidget` and the actual rendering viewport becoming available.
 This is why we fill `FilamentWidget` with red - to make it abundantly clear that you need to handle this asynchronous delay appropriately.
 You can call `await _filamentController.isReadyForScene` if you need to wait until the viewport is actually ready for rendering.

+> Currently, the `initial` widget will also be displayed whenever the viewport is resized (including changing orientation on mobile and drag-to-resize on desktop).
+You probably want to change this from the default red.

 Congratulations!
 You now have a scene.
 It's completely empty, so you probably want to add.

 ### Load a background